 Predictive indications can come from the combination of financial and operational data points measured over relevant time frames.
 It is important to understand the impact of external factors on performance.
 For example, you may want to consider seasonal fluctuations along with trial and vacation schedules when forecasting future performance using moving average and time-series methods.

-We will further this discussion in our next article when we will discuss data modeling techniques that can help law firms to predict how certain changes will impact future performance.
+Check out our follow-up article where we discuss data modeling techniques law firms can use to predict how certain changes will impact future performance.
 You don't want to miss it!

 Use the space below to subscribe to our blog